The Course Register 2000

 The origins of Byzantine style – Ravenna; the golden age of Byzantium; Byzantium and Venice; Torcello and San Marco.

 Caroline Villers B.A.
-(Oxon.), M.A.
+Oxford, M.A.
 Courtauld Institute, Diploma in Conservation, Courtauld Institute, lecturer in conservation of paintings, Courtauld Institute

-Tempera – the craft of painting; oil painting and individuality; Impressionism: new materials; conservation and change (time); conservation and change (restoration).
+Tempera – the craft of painting; oil painting and individuality; Impressionism: new materials; conservation and restoration of easel paintings.

 Rosella Zorzi Professor in American Literature, University of Venice, Director, Societa Dante Alighieri, Venice